radsilent/StateMachineSysML/README.md

-This project auto generates jave controller code from a SySML state machine and Activity Diagram Using Chatgpt 3.5
+This project auto generates simple java code from a SySML state machine and activity diagram exported to JPEG files Using Chatgpt 3.5